6 Reasons Why to Use Ruby on Rails for Your Startup

 In order not to overload you with different technical terms, let's consider this kind of architecture on a simple example.
 As you may know, the majority of modern web services tend to communicate and interact with other ones.
 Let's say your business has a mobile app and a website that was built earlier.
 Then, it's quite reasonable not to write everything from scratch but pull the necessary data from the website (it can be some content, graphs, statistics or whatever else your mobile app may require).

-To do so, your team of developers should build a REST API and being a RESTful framework, Ruby on Rails allows to handle this process pretty painless.
+To do so, your web developers should build a REST API and being a RESTful framework, Ruby on Rails allows to handle this process pretty painless.

 RESTful architecture in Ruby on Rails